 When I got home from work, I put it on the stove, brought it to a boil, and then turned it down to simmer for the 40-50 minutes it needed before serving.
 While it was cooking, I used the time to regroup and relax before dinner.
 It was great, and I would definitely do it that way again.
 Honestly, this is a quick, simple meal that everyone can make.
 See for yourself and watch me make vegan lentil soup on our YouTube channel! 🙂

 OK, Time For The Details

 The reason this recipe works so well is simple.
-Lentils and brown rice take approximately the same amount of time to cook.
-You bring them to a boil and then simmer for 45 minutes or so.
-A soup is also far more forgiving than something like a lentil salad, where texture (not too hard, not too mushy) really matters.
+It’s because it takes approximately the same time to cook lentils and brown rice.
+So, you bring them to a boil and then simmer them for 45 minutes or so – no problem.
+A soup is also far more forgiving than a lentil salad, where texture (not too hard, not too mushy) really matters.

-My basic formula for a vegan lentil soup is this: for every cup of lentils use 4 cups of water, for every cup of rice use 2 cups of water.
-Broth can be substituted for the water using the same ratios.
-I like a hearty almost stew like soup.
-Increase the liquid based on your own preferred soup consistency.
+My basic formula for a vegan lentil soup is this: for every cup of lentils, use 4 cups of water; for every cup of rice, use 2 cups of water.
+Broth can be substituted for water using the same ratios.
+I like a hearty, almost stew-like soup.
+Increase the liquid based on your preferred soup consistency.

 What Do You Have in the Fridge?

 Life can be crazy.
-So, having a big pot of soup on hand is a great way to have a hearty and nutrient dense meal available for a family on the run.
+So, having a big pot of soup on hand is a great way to have a healthy, nutrient-dense meal available for a family on the run.
 With a little bit of planning, this can be fast food.
-The prep takes less time then waiting for a pizza to be delivered and less time then driving to and from a fast food restaurant.
+The prep takes less time than waiting for a pizza to be delivered and less time than driving to and from a fast food restaurant.